Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators: Introduction

-\paragraph{Where LGO fits -- and its limits.} Compared with arithmetic‑only SR \citep{Koza1994, LaCava2021} and neuro‑symbolic pipelines \citep{Udrescu2020, Cranmer2020Lagrangian}, LGO contributes {unit-aware, auditable gates} as primitives.
-The hard‑gate variant typically yields {sparser switching} than a soft multiplicative gate, aligning with our target use-cases in ICU and NHANES.
-Limitations persist: on globally smooth relations (e.g., Hydraulic), gates may over‑parametrize; anchors must be curated carefully (counts/categorical codes or age-dependent ``normals” can mislead); and budgets for learning $(a,b)$ matter.
-These boundaries argue for a mechanism‑aware choice of primitives and for reporting {both} accuracy and parsimony \citep{Rudin2019}.
-Emerging SR directions --- concept libraries, interactive co‑design, and robustness studies --- are complementary and can further benefit from making thresholds first‑class, auditable objects \citep{Grayeli2024, Tian2025, Raghav2024, Vaswani2017, Munkhdalai2017}.
+\paragraph{Where LGO fits---and its limits.} Compared with arithmetic‑only SR \citep{Koza1994, LaCava2021}, neuro‑symbolic pipelines~\citep{Udrescu2020, Cranmer2020Lagrangian}, and established interpretable learners such as AutoScore and EBM~\citep{Xie2020autoscore, Xie2023autoscore, Nori2019interpretml}, LGO contributes unit‑aware, auditable gates as primitives.
+The hard‑gate variant typically yields sparser switching than a soft multiplicative gate, aligning with our target use‑cases in ICU, eICU, and NHANES, and empirically matches or modestly exceeds AutoScore‑level discrimination while remaining far simpler than high‑capacity ensembles like EBM.
+Limitations persist: on globally smooth relations (e.g., Hydraulic), gates may over‑parametrize; anchors must be curated carefully (counts/categorical codes or age‑dependent ``normals” can mislead); and budgets for learning $(a,b)$ matter.
+These boundaries argue for a mechanism‑aware choice of primitives and for reporting both accuracy and parsimony~\citep{Rudin2019}.
+Emerging SR directions—concept libraries, interactive co‑design, and robustness studies—are complementary and can further benefit from making thresholds first‑class, auditable objects~\citep{Grayeli2024, Tian2025, Raghav2024, Vaswani2017, Munkhdalai2017}.